O4epegb/electron-reload-webpack-plugin/README.md

 module.exports = {
     // ...

-    // Target should be 'electron-main' or 'electron-renderer'
+    // Target is recommended to be `electron-main` or `electron-renderer`
-    // Usually you will have two webpack configs, one for renderer and other one for main process
+    // Usually you want to have two webpack configs, one for renderer and other one for main process
     target: 'electron-renderer',

     plugins: [
         // ...

+        // Call created plugin here
         ElectronReloadWebpackPlugin()

-        // You can also pass target like this `ElectronReloadWebpackPlugin('electron-renderer')`, if you don't have it in config
+        // If your config `target` is different from recommended one then you should also specify it like this `ElectronReloadWebpackPlugin('electron-renderer')`
     ],
     // ...
 };
 ```

-### 1.1 Create `electron-connect` client if you want to reload renderer process
+### 1.1 Create `electron-connect` client if you need to reload renderer process

 ```
 import { app, BrowserWindow } from 'electron';